krussll/howtoplaysport/_posts/lawn-bowls-dress-code.md

 I often wear a jumper, especially in the early and late parts of the season, as here in the UK the evenings get chilly.
 And I know many bowlers couldn't get by without their white rain coats when the worst of the British summer hits.

-## What to wear when practicing
+## What to wear when practising

-When practicing you can dress as you like, so long as you have the correct footwear you will be fine.
+When practising you can dress as you like, so long as you have the correct footwear you will be fine.

 I would still advise you don't wear jeans, not least because they can be restrictive and can be hard to bowl in.